-It’s important for everyone to take care when travelling on the roads.
-Whether you’re driving, riding, or cycling, you want to reach your destination safely.
+Everyone should take care when travelling on the roads.
+Whether driving, riding, or cycling, you want to reach your destination safely.
 The Highway Code can help us all achieve this goal.

-You’ll have been taught a lot of the Highway Code if you’ve ever learnt to drive, or if you’ve taken a cycling course.
+If you’ve ever learned to drive or taken a cycling course, you’ll have been taught much about the Highway Code.
 However, it’s easy for details to slip out of our minds as we get more comfortable.
 This is when mistakes can happen.
-It’s practical – and potentially lifesaving – to remind yourself about the code on a regular basis.
+Regularly reminding yourself about the code is practical – and potentially lifesaving.

-We created a Highway Code quiz to mark Road Safety Week – an annual event that highlights road safety issues and campaigns.
-It’s a way for you to test your knowledge and get an idea of how well you really know the Highway Code.
+We created a Highway Code quiz to mark Road Safety Week – an annual event highlighting road safety issues and campaigns.
+It’s a way to test your knowledge and understand how well you know the Highway Code.

-Although the majority of people who’ve taken the quiz so far have a good understanding of the code, there are still some areas we could all be more familiar with.
+Although most people who’ve taken the quiz so far understand the code, there are still some areas we could all be more familiar with.
 Take the quiz to find out how you compare, and don’t forget to share it with others.

 Once you’ve finished, let’s see what the results tell us.